Yasuhiro Masuda

-Yasuhiro Masuda (増田 康宏, Masuda Yasuhiro) is a Japanese professional shogi player ranked 7-dan.
+Yasuhiro Masuda (増田 康宏, Masuda Yasuhiro) is a Japanese professional shogi player ranked 8-dan.

-Early life
+Early life, amateur shogi and apprenticeship

-Yasuhiro Masuda was born on November 4, 1997 in Akishima, Tokyo.
+Yasuhiro Masuda was born on November 4, 1997, in Akishima, Tokyo.
 He learned shogi when he was about five years old after his mother brought home a board game box which included a shogi set.
 Masuda won the upper-grade section of the Elementary School Student Kurashiki Ōshō Tournament as an elementary school fourth-grade student in 2007, and the following year finished tied for third place in the Elementary School Student Meijin Tournament.

 In September 2008, Masuda entered the Japan Shogi Association's apprentice school at the rank of 6-kyū under the guidance of shogi professional Taku Morishita.
 He was promoted to the rank of 3-dan in April 2012, and obtained full professional status and the rank of 4-dan in October 2014 while a second-year high school student after finishing tied for first in the 55th 3-dan League with a record of 13 wins and 5 losses.